open-feature/openfeature.dev/blog/2025-03-18-devcycle-march-hackathon.md

 ### DevCycle Provider Updates for Go, .NET & Ruby

-At DevCycle, we've been supporting OpenFeature for a couple of years now, and as a part of this hackathon, Jamie from our team took the time to review our OpenFeature providers across our SDKs to make sure we are up-to-date with the latest OpenFeature SDK features.
+DevCycle has been supporting OpenFeature for several years, and as part of this hackathon, Jamie took the time to review our OpenFeature providers across our SDKs to ensure they were up-to-date with the latest OpenFeature SDK features.
-This included adding event tracking support, and handling initialization/close when applicable.
+This included adding event tracking support and handling initialization/close when applicable.

 We also worked on building and publishing our much requested [DevCycle OpenFeature Ruby Provider](https://docs.devcycle.com/sdk/server-side-sdks/ruby/ruby-openfeature).
-We strive to have OpenFeature included in all the SDKs DevCycle support for our customers, only Next.js / iOS / Android / React Native / Flutter / Roku… left for full support.
+Our goal is to provide OpenFeature support across all DevCycle SDKs, with only Next.js, iOS, Android, React Native, Flutter, and Roku remaining for full coverage.

 ### Dogfooding OpenFeature SDK Nest.js SDK + Providers

 In the spirit of dogfooding OpenFeature and our own Providers, Kaushal from our team took up the task of updating the usage of DevCycle's Nest.js SDK in our main API service to use the [OpenFeature Nest.js SDK](https://openfeature.dev/docs/reference/technologies/server/javascript/nestjs/) with [DevCycle's Nest.js Provider](https://docs.devcycle.com/sdk/server-side-sdks/nestjs/nestjs-openfeature).

-To accomplish this, we added a wrapper service that used a single instance of the OpenFeature Client and made it available across our Nest.js service.
+To accomplish this, we introduced a wrapper service that used a single instance of the OpenFeature Client, making it accessible across our Nest.js service.
-This simple migration allowed the OpenFeature Client to replace any existing calls to DevCycle's SDK.
+This straightforward migration allowed the OpenFeature Client to replace any existing calls to DevCycle's SDK.

-One of the learnings from this work is that in our API development we depended on several Nest.js decorators that made our feature flagging of API endpoints simpler:
+One of the key takeaway from this project was realizing how much our API development relied on  Nest.js decorators, which simplified our feature flagging of API endpoints:

 - `@RequireFlagsEnabled(["flag1", "flag2"], ForbiddenException)`
   - This would check if the targeting context evaluated multiple Boolean values to true for all the flags passed in else return the exception (default exception of `NotFound`)